 You or your partner will need to use birth control until your doctor confirms that your semen doesn’t contain sperm.
 Condoms, female birth control pills, or medroxyprogesterone (Depo-Provera) shots can all help you avoid pregnancy until the effects of the vasectomy are permanent.

 The amount of sperm in your semen doesn’t have any known connection to your sex drive.

 But worrying about having a baby, taking on more responsibility due to an unintended pregnancy, or spending money on birth control can all have an impact on your mental health.
 After a vasectomy, you may find that your confidence to engage in sexual activity increases without these concerns on your mind.

-Because of this, it may come as no surprise to hear that some research suggests that your sex drive can improve after getting a vasectomy.
+Because of this, it may come as no surprise to hear that some

 A vasectomy has no effect on the hormones, bodily processes, or penile structures that affect your ability to get an erection.
 If you didn’t have any trouble getting an erection before your vasectomy, you shouldn’t have any issues afterward.

 See your doctor if you notice any changes in your erections after a vasectomy.
 Another underlying condition or complication of the surgery might be the cause.